ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 ![Default scopes](images/configure-default-claims.png)

-## OAuth 2.0 Resource
+## Down-party OAuth 2.0 Resource
-An API is configured as an OAuth 2.0 resource with a name and one or more scopes.
+An API is configured as an Down-party OAuth 2.0 resource with a name and one or more scopes.

 ![Resource with scopes](images/configure-oauth-resource.png)

 A client can subsequently be given access by configuring [Resource and scopes](#resource-and-scopes) in the client.

-## Client Credentials Grant
+## Down-party Client Credentials Grant
 An application using Client Credentials Grant could be a backend service secured by a client id and secret.
 PKCE is not validated in Client Credentials Grant.

 - Specify client name in down-party name.